oxidecomputer/lpc55_support/README.md

 SUBCOMMANDS:
     crc             Generate a non-secure CRC image
-    help            Prints this message or the help of the given subcommand(s) signed-image    Generate a secure saigned image and corresponding CMPA region
+    help            Prints this message or the help of the given subcommand(s) signed-image    Generate a secure signed image and corresponding CMPA region
 ```

 ### Generating a crc image